ThomasThoren/thomasthoren.github.io/_clips_design/2014-06-12-contracts.md

 image_border: true
 deferred_image: true
 repo: //github.com/TheLens/contracts
-tools: AWS S3, DocumentCloud, Flask, JavaScript, PostgreSQL, Python, SQLAlchemy, Selenium
+tools: AWS, CSS, HTML, JavaScript, Linux, PostgreSQL, Python (Flask), Selenium
 ---
 A web scraper that downloads the City of New Orleans' contracts and a web application that makes the archive searchable.